DayToDayDevOpsCourse/GitHub/Day1/Day1-Practice.md

         Note:
           1. Download the git scm from https://git-scm.com/ which is the client to communicate with the serevr GitHub.com.
-          2. Download the tortoiseGit from https://tortoisegit.org/ (this is also a client, just try this.
+          2. Download the tortoiseGit from https://tortoisegit.org/ (this is also a git client, try this.
 Restart your machine if you don't see the colors on the local repo folders/files.)
+          3. DO NOT clone any repository on desktop or directly under C driver or under username.
+Create new folder, give meaning name and then clone git repo.

       2. Clone the GitHub repo to your local machine. (using any client Git bash, TortoiseGit, etc)